 511 Glen Huntly Road, Elsternwick

 Freshness is the keyword at John and Angelo’s Mediterranean Greek Tavern.
 Everything is handpicked and selected from the market each morning to be served on your plate that night, so you know you’re getting the freshest meal possible.
-The menu slants to the seafood side of things, with fish, calamari, prawns and oysters on offer each day, along with plenty of entree options, Greek wines and platters for sharing.
+The menu slants to the seafood side of things, with fish, calamari, prawns and oysters on offer each day.
 It’s a wonderful local gem that’s worth every cent.

 Philhellene